-Gary Norcross is president and chief operating officer (COO) of FIS, a position to which he was named in 2012.
-As COO, Norcross is focused on the steering and execution of the company’s global business strategy.
+President and chief operating officer of FIS, Gary Norcross is highly focused on steering and executing FIS’ global business strategy.

 Highly respected throughout the industry, Norcross has experience serving financial institutions large and small, domestic and global.
-He joined FIS in 2003, through the acquisition of ALLTEL Information Services where he served as president of the Integrated Financial Solutions division.
-During his time with ALLTEL Information Services (and prior to that Systematics, Inc.), he has held various key leadership roles.
+He joined FIS in 2003 through the acquisition of ALLTEL Information Services, where he served as president of the Integrated Financial Solutions division in addition to other key leadership roles.

 Using a client-focused approach, Norcross has overseen significant growth of FIS’ product portfolio and global footprint.
 He was critical to the company’s acquisition and integration of Metavante Technologies, Inc., and was heavily involved in FIS’ merger with Certegy and its acquisitions of a large number of companies, including Aurum Technology, BankWare, InterCept and eFunds.

 Norcross also holds a variety of leadership and board of directors’ roles.
-He serves on the dean’s executive advisory board for the Sam M. Walton School of Business at the University of Arkansas, and serves on the board of the YMCA of Florida’s First Coast and the Knowledge is Power Program’s (KIPP) Impact School in Jacksonville.
+He serves on the dean’s executive advisory board for the Sam M. Walton School of Business at the University of Arkansas, and is a member of the board of the YMCA of Florida’s First Coast and the Knowledge is Power Program’s (KIPP) Impact School in Jacksonville, Fla.

 Norcross holds a bachelor’s degree in business administration from the University of Arkansas.